EcmaTC53/spec/docs/Hardware Components/sensors/Temperature-Melexis-MLX90614.md

 **Module Specifier**: `embedded:sensor/Temperature/MLX90614`

-The `MLX90614` Sensor Class extends the `Temperature` Sensor Class with additional properties returned by the `sample` method.
+The `MLX90614` Sensor Class extends the `Temperature` Sensor Class with additional properties on the object returned by the `sample` method.

 #### Properties of `constructor` Options Object